netsec-ethz/scion-tutorials/README.md

 bundle install --path _vendor/bundle
 ```

-(You need a working Ruby+bundler install first, install those from your OS's packages.)
+(You need a working Ruby+bundler install first, install those from your OS's packages.
+You might have to install the 2.5 version specifically.)

 In order to generate the website, run in the activated virtualenv: